Eurovision Song Contest 1958: Contest overview

 The contest was held on 12 March 1958 at 21:00 (CET), with an approximate duration of 1 hour and 10 minutes.
 The contest was hosted by Dutch presenter Hannie Lips.
 A performance by the Metropole Orkest featured as the interval act between the final competing performance and the commencement of the voting results, which included a rendition of "Cielito lindo".
 In addition, after the first five songs, the Metropole Orkest performed the "Wedding Dance" from the Symphonic Suite "Hasseneh" by Jacques Press as an interval act to give the juries a break to deliberate.

 During the live transmission of the contest several countries were unable to see or hear the Italian entry, which was the first act to perform, due to a technical fault, and it was subsequently allowed to perform again after the last song.

-The winner was represented by the song "Dors mon amour", composed by Pierre Delanoë, written by Hubert Giraud and performed by André Claveau.
+The winner was represented by the song "Dors mon amour", composed by Hubert Giraud, written by Pierre Delanoë and performed by André Claveau.
 This was the first of an eventual five contest victories that France would go on to achieve.